HorizenOfficial/developer-horizen-global/docs/introduction/Car-registry-tutorial.rst

                 this.fee = fee;
             }
         }
-    * Specify transaction itself.
+    * Specify the transaction itself.
 Because we recalled our sell order, the isSeller parameter during transaction creation is set to false.